trixi-framework/TrixiBottomTopography.jl/docs/src/trixi_jl_examples.md

 ###############################################################################
 # run the simulation

+# define equidistant nodes in time for visualization of an animation
+visnodes = range(tspan[1], tspan[2], length = 90)

 # use a Runge-Kutta method with error-based time step size control
 sol = solve(ode, RDPK3SpFSAL49(), abstol=1.0e-8, reltol=1.0e-8,
-            save_everystep=true);
+            saveat=visnodes);
 ```
 At this point, the calculation is finished.
 However, to visualize the dam break problem,
 we want to create an animation of the solution to show its evolution over time.
-To do so, we have set the `save_everystep` attribute to `true`.
-This means that the solution for every time step will be callable afterwards.
+Above we created a uniform set of points in time `visnodes` and used the `saveat`
+attribute so that the `solve` saves solution information at these check-in values.

 We use the plotting backend CairoMakie.jl for this purpose.
 To create an animation we use the `record` structure to save plots over every time step